7th Dublin Arabic Film Festival

 Short Film Presentations 22-24 January 2021

-BOOK ACCESS TO THE FEATURE FILMS AT WWW.DUBLINARABICFILMFESTIVALONLINE.COM
+BOOK ACCESS WWW.DUBLINARABICFILMFESTIVALONLINE.COM

 Jim Sheridan Talks to Ireland AM about DAFF 2020